Members and Volunteers

 - To provide emergency care, shelter and rehabilitation for wildlife in need and to release them into a suitable natural environment.

-- To educate and increase awareness in FAWNA members and the public of the environmental issues that affect our indigenous fauna.
+- To educate and increase awareness of the environmental issues that affect our indigenous fauna, and to encourage appreciation and respect in the minds of others.

 FAWNA COMMITTEE MEMBERS